young, 5 mm

 cream mottling.
 The background darkens to golden yellow-orange, then

 crimson.
-Opaque white flecks appear on the notum in very old animals.
+A "frosting" of opaque white flecks may appear on the notum in very old animals.

 aureomarginatus by the lack of a yellow marginal band at all